 Mounting ConfigMaps and Secrets as files

-Mounting Kubernetes ConfigMaps and Secrets as files
+Mounting application configuration maps and secrets as files

 In Kubernetes, you can mount ConfigMap or Secret data as files into a container, allowing your workloads to read configuration values at runtime without hardcoding them into images or code.